-Nemesis' first major story arc ties closely into his origin as Nemesis discovered that a organized crime syndicate known as The Council found out that Craig was a undercover agent and brainwashed him into murdering Ben.
+Nemesis' first major story arc ties closely into his origin as Nemesis discovered that a organized crime syndicate known as The Council found out that Craig was a undercover agent and brainwashed him into murdering Ben Marshall.
 Tresser's' quest to track down and end The Council led him to Gotham City, where he teamed up with Batman for the first time.
 Ben Marshall's widow was kidnapped to encourage Nemesis to surrender.
 Then the Council attempted to brainwash Nemesis to deal with Batman, a fate eerily similar to his brother's.
 Nemesis managed to resist and escape, and was about to kill The Head, before Batman intervened and The Head was killed by his own henchman, a evil ex-Nazi scientist.

 After eliminating the council, Nemesis enters a remote controlled helicopter and is trapped inside.
 The helicopter is filled with explosives and is being controlled to crash into a Senator's building.
 Tresser realizes he is trapped and attempts to blow a hole through the propeller using a air charged concussion gun and the chopper explodes into the remaining Council Head's headquarters.

 Nemesis is revealed to have survived the helicopter crash by sheer luck.
 After being nearly fatally impaled by a metal shard from the hole in the chopper, he was knocked off, and floated unconscious until he was washed ashore and found by government agents that knew him as Thomas Tresser.
 A man of honor and gratitude, Nemesis felt obligated to join the Suicide Squad, becoming one of the few non-criminal members.
-With The Suicide Squad, Nemesis' covert skills and disguise mastery proved essential to many missions.
+With The Suicide Squad, Nemesis' covert skills and mastery of disguise proved essential to many missions.
 The Jihad proved to be one of Tom's major adversaries during his time with the Squad as he was one of few members to last long enough to face them twice.
 Despite his commitment to the team, he had reservations about participation.
 He soon thereafter was involved in a mission to rescue political prisoner Zoya Trigorin in Moscow.
 As it turned out, this was against her will for she wanted to be a political martyr.
 The mission was a failure and even though Nemesis won Trigorin's respect and gratitude, she was gunned down and died in his arms.
 Sacrificing himself in a attempt to save her, he ended up being captured by the Russians.
 This led to a rescue attempt led by the Squad in which they were confronted by the Justice League International.
 Batman's previous relationship with Nemesis lead to complications.
 Tom left the Squad soon after.

 During the events of his tenure in the Electric City, Tom undergoes an advanced type of mind control test to see if he is a viable agent for the Global Peace Agency.

-He becomes partially unhinged after this experience and becomes paranoid and prone to belief in conspiracies.
+He becomes partially unhinged after this experience and becomes paranoid and prone to believe in conspiracies.
 This leads his into a bizarre disillusioned mission against the Council.
 Eventually it is revealed to him that this was all a setup, with Tom having pulled the strings.

 Some time later Tom is paired with Diana Prince at the Department of Metahuman Affairs.
 He does not immediately make the connection that she is also Wonder Woman, but after some time the two become romantically involved.
 This ends up not being exactly as he had imagined though as Diana told him she does not in fact love him, rather she was seeking children with him in order to repopulate Themyscira.
-Diana however did in fact love Tom and wished to marry and have children with him, but somewhere alone the line she convinced herself she only wanted to repopulate Themyscira and nothing more.
+Diana however did in fact love Tom and wished to marry and have children with him, but somewhere along the line she convinced herself she only wanted to repopulate Themyscira and nothing more.
 During this courtship however Tom is made an honorary Amazon and meets with Diana's mother.